Skip to main content

 • Includes a plastic case and relevant connecting cables

-• Provides comprehensive open-source demo and resources, facilitating programming learning and project development
+• Provides comprehensive open-source examples and resources, facilitating programming learning and project development

 Onboard Resources